 That’s a Wrap

-Remember to remove hair after each use, deep clean weekly for daily users, and replace your brush when it shows signs of damage.
-If you prefer simple soap and water or natural cleaning solutions, the key is staying consistent with your routine.
+Remember to remove hair after each use, deep clean weekly if you’re a daily brush user, and replace your brush when it shows signs of damage.
+Simple soap and water works just as well as natural cleaning solutions.
+Staying consistent is what actually matters.

 What’s your favorite method for cleaning hairbrushes?
 Share your tips in the comments below!